Home Tools

 Storage & Solubility Information

-In vivo A pharmacodynamic study using a mouse thigh infection model indicates that the ratios of the free area under the curve (fAUC) to MIC in plasma required for bacteriostasis, or 1-log or 2-log CFU killing against S. pneumoniae isolates, are 10, 16, and 28, respectively.
-Lascufloxacin shows significant bacterial killing in the mouse model when emulated the area under the concentration-time curve (AUC) in plasma in dose of 75 mg per day [q.d.])
+In vivo A pharmacodynamic study employing a mouse thigh infection model demonstrates that to achieve bacteriostasis, or a 1-log or 2-log reduction in S. pneumoniae colony-forming units (CFU), the necessary ratios of the free area under the concentration-time curve (fAUC) to the minimum inhibitory concentration (MIC) in plasma are 10, 16, and 28, respectively.
+Lascufloxacin effectively eliminates bacterial presence in this mouse model when the plasma concentration-time curve (AUC) is replicated with a daily dosage of 75 mg [q.d.])
 [1].

 Synonyms KRP-AM1977X